-Among all embedded analytics products on the market, Tableau is certainly one of the most popular BI tools for analyzing, visualizing, and working with data.
+Among all the market embedded analytics products, Tableau is one of the most popular BI tools for analyzing, visualizing, and working with data.

 Tableau has been helping businesses to transform raw data into valuable insights for more than 16 years.
 It is known for its great visualization capabilities, rich features offering, and mobile friendliness.

 But like any other software solution on the market, Tableau is also not perfect and surely not the best fit for every business use case.